Classic Chicken Adobo

 • Pour in the rest of the remaining marinade and just enough water to partially cover the chicken.
 Bring to a boil, scoop off any scum that float to the surface, and let it simmer with a lid over medium-low heat for 30 minutes.

 • After 30 minutes, remove the lid.
-Turn the heat up to high and begin reducing the adobo sauce until lightly thickened to your desired consistency.
+Turn the heat up to high and begin reducing the adobo sauce until thickened to your desired consistency 4.
 Occasionally baste the chicken with the adobo sauce.

-• Serve with a side of white rice and top with sliced green onions.
-Enjoy!
+• Serve with a side of white rice and top with sliced green onions (you may also choose to serve and reheat the next day to allow the flavors to develop further 5).

 Notes